shinonomeenana/Unibot/docs/en/usage/README.md

 - `sk+id` to query rankings (this command does not bind an ID).
 - `sk+rank` to query the score corresponding to the ranking.
 - `pjskpredict` to view the prediction line, prediction information is sourced from [3-3.dev](https://3-3.dev/) (Japanese server only).
-- `pjskspeed` to query the real-time speed line of the last hour (Japanese server only).
-- `pjsk5v5` to view the real-time number of players in 5v5 mode.
-- `pjskpeek+id` or `pjskpeek+rank` to query the weekly play count, speed, average points, etc. for the top 200 players (Japanese server, Taiwanese server).
+- `pjskpeek+id` or `pjskpeek+rank` to query the weekly play count, speed, average points, etc. for the top 100 players (Japanese server, Traditional Chinese server).
-- `stoptime+id` or `stoptime+rank` to query the parking situation for the top 200 players (Japanese server, Taiwanese server).
+- `stoptime+id` or `stoptime+rank` to query the parking situation for the top 200 players (Japanese server, Traditional Chinese server).
-- `scoreline+id` or `scoreline+rank` to plot the score trend for the top 200 players over time (Japanese server, Taiwanese server).
+- `scoreline+id` or `scoreline+rank` to plot the score trend for the top 200 players over time (Japanese server, Traditional Chinese server).

 ### User Query
 - `pjskcheck+id` to view the FC and AP count, as well as ranking information for the EX and Master difficulties of the corresponding ID.